CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 In the above example, leaf01 and leaf02 are also MLAG peer switches and present a two-port bond from a single logical system to spine01 and spine02. spine01 and spine02 do the same as far as leaf01 and leaf02 are concerned.
 For a switch-to-switch MLAG configuration, each switch pair must have a unique system MAC address.
 In the example, leaf01 and leaf02 each have the same system MAC address.
 Switch pair spine01 and spine02 each have the same system MAC address; however, it is a different system MAC address than the one used by the switch pair leaf01 and leaf02.

-### ADD HEADING

-When the switch receives a valid message from its peer, it knows that the `clagd` service is alive and executing on that peer. `clagd` changes the system ID of each bond that is assigned an MLAG ID (`clag-id`) from the default value (the MAC address of the bond) to the system ID assigned to both peer switches.
-This makes the hosts connected to each switch act as if they are connected to the same system so that they use all ports within their bond. `clagd` determines which bonds are dual-connected and modifies the forwarding and learning behavior to accommodate these dual-connected bonds.

-If the peer does not receive any messages for three update intervals, that peer switch is assumed to no longer be acting as an MLAG peer.
-In this case, the switch reverts all configuration changes so that it operates as a standard non-MLAG switch.
-This includes removing all statically assigned MAC addresses, clearing the egress forwarding mask, and allowing addresses to move from any port to the peer port.
-After a message is again received from the peer, MLAG operation starts again as described earlier.

-After bonds are identified as dual-connected, `clagd` sends more information to the peer switch for those bonds.
-The MAC addresses (and VLANs) that are dynamically learned on those ports are sent along with the LACP partner MAC address for each bond.
-When a switch receives MAC address information from its peer, it adds MAC address entries on the corresponding ports.
-As the switch learns and ages out MAC addresses, it informs the peer switch of these changes to its MAC address table so that the peer can keep its table synchronized.
-Periodically, at 45% of the bridge ageing time, a switch sends its entire MAC address table to the peer, so that peer switch can verify that its MAC address table is properly synchronized.
-The switch sends an update frequency value in the messages to its peer, which tells `clagd` how often the peer will send these messages.

 ### LACP and Dual-connected Links

-Typically, {{<exlink url="http://en.wikipedia.org/wiki/Link_Aggregation_Control_Protocol#Link_Aggregation_Control_Protocol" text="Link Aggregation Control Protocol (LACP)">}}, the IEEE standard protocol for managing bonds, is used for verifying dual-connectedness.
-LACP runs on the dual-connected device and on each of the peer switches.
-On the dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.
+{{<exlink url="http://en.wikipedia.org/wiki/Link_Aggregation_Control_Protocol#Link_Aggregation_Control_Protocol" text="Link Aggregation Control Protocol (LACP)">}}, the IEEE standard protocol for managing bonds, is used for verifying dual-connectedness.
+LACP runs on the dual-connected devices and on each of the MLAG peer switches.
+On a dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.

-However, if you cannot use LACP in your environment, you can configure the bonds in {{<link url="Bonding-Link-Aggregation" text="balance-xor mode">}}.
-When using balance-xor mode to dual-connect host-facing bonds in an MLAG environment, you must configure the `clag-id` parameter on the MLAG bonds, which must be the same on both MLAG switches.
-Otherwise, the bonds are treated by the MLAG switch pair as if they are single-connected.
-Dual-connectedness is solely determined by matching `clag-id` and any misconnection is **not** detected.

 On each of the peer switches, you must place the links that are connected to the dual-connected host or switch in the bond.
 This is true even if the links are a single port on each peer switch, where each port is placed into a bond, as shown below: